biodatanet/Unified-Bharat-E-Charge/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 This section covers advance reservation of a charging slot where users discover and book a charger before driving to the location.

 #### 11.2.0.1.
 Context
-Adam is driving his electric vehicle along the highway when he notices that his battery level is getting low.
-Using an EV Charging BAP, Adam discovers nearby charging stations that are compatible with his vehicle.
-The BAP retrieves available slots and charger specifications from the available provider's BPPs.
-Adam selects a preferred charger and books a slot through beckn APIs to avoid waiting on arrival.
+Aisha is driving her electric vehicle along the highway when she notices that his battery level is getting low.
+Using an EV Charging application(BAP), Aisha discovers nearby charging stations that are compatible with her vehicle.
+The application retrieves available slots and charger specifications from the available provider's (BPP).
+Aisha selects a preferred charger and books a slot through the application via beckn APIs to avoid waiting on arrival.

 #### 11.2.0.2.
 Discovery
 **11.2.0.2.1.
-Adam discovers nearby charging services** About 30 minutes before lunch, Adam opens his EV Charging BAP (powered by a Beckn-enabled discovery network).
+Adam discovers nearby charging services** Aisha opens her EV Charging BAP (powered by a Beckn-enabled discovery network).
-He filters for:
+She filters for:
 * DC Fast chargers within 5 km of her location,
 * Connector Type: CCS2,
 * Amenities: restaurants or cafes,